JakeMick/pycoevolve/README.rst

 PyCoevolve
-    - Is a simple python module.
-    that depends only on Numpy
-    and is used to calculate coevolutionary metrics from multiple sequence alignments.
+    - Is a simple python module used to calculate coevolutionary metrics from multiple sequence alignments.
+    - Depends only on NumPy.